lcdb/lcdb-wf/docs/config.rst

 The ``WRAPPER_SLURM`` script submits the main Snakemake process on a separate node to avoid any restrictions from running on the head node.
-That main snakemake process then submits each rule separately to the cluster scheduler.
+That main Snakemake process then submits each rule separately to the cluster scheduler.
 As configured in that script, we specify ``config/clusterconfig.yaml`` as containing the rule-specific cluster arguments.